 The Bottom Line

-It’s important that whether you go with gunite or shotcrete that you use qualified, trained contractors.
+Whether you go with gunite or shotcrete, it’s important that you use qualified, trained contractors.

-Hopefully, we’ve helped you better understand the difference between gunite and shotcrete today.
+Hopefully, I’ve helped you better understand the difference between gunite and shotcrete today.
 Best of luck building your new pool!